SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ### Force Fields
 Understanding complex biological phenomena at the molecular level was a major motivation for developing molecular dynamics.
 To gain a deeper understanding of such processes, it was necessary to simulate large systems over a long period of time.
 {: .self_study_text :}
 While the physical background of intermolecular interactions is known, there is a very complex mixture of quantum mechanical forces acting at a close distance.
 The forces between atoms and molecules arise from dynamic interactions between numerous electrons orbiting atoms.
 Since the interactions between electron clouds are so complex, they cannot be described analytically, nor can they be calculated numerically fast enough to enable a dynamic simulation on a relevant scale.

-{: .self_study_text :}
-In order for molecular dynamics simulations to be feasible, it was necessary to be able to evaluate molecular interactions very quickly.
+To make molecular dynamics simulations feasible, it was necessary to evaluate molecular interactions very quickly.
 To achieve this goal molecular interactions in molecular dynamics are approximated with a simple empirical potential energy function.
-{: .self_study_text :}
-- Understanding complex biological phenomena requires simulations of large systems for a long time windows.
-- The forces acting between atoms and molecules are very complex.
-- Very fast method of evaluations molecular interactions is needed to achieve these goals.
-{: .instructor_notes :}

 **Interactions are approximated with a simple empirical potential energy function.**
 {: .instructor_notes :}